liaochenlanruo/BTTCMP/README.md

 ## Citation

 - If you use this software please cite: Hualin Liu, Jinshui Zheng, Weixing Ye, Donghai Peng, Ming Sun.
-BTTCMP: a comprehensive and high-throughput pipeline for mining toxin protein genes from _Bacillus thuringiensis_.
-2020, available at [https://github.com/BMBGenomics/BTTCMP](https://github.com/BMBGenomics/BTTCMP).
+BtToxin_Digger: a comprehensive and high-throughput pipeline for mining toxin protein genes from _Bacillus thuringiensis_.
+2020, available at [https://github.com/BMBGenomics/BtToxin_Digger](https://github.com/BMBGenomics/BtToxin_Digger).

 - If you used the genome assembly function, please also cite: Liu H, Xin B, Zheng J, Zhong H, Yu Y, Peng D, Sun M. Build a bioinformatics analysis platform and apply it to routine analysis of microbial genomics and comparative genomics. _Protocol exchange_, 2020.
 DOI: [10.21203/rs.2.21224/v2](https://dx.doi.org/10.21203/rs.2.21224/v2).